nazmul-nhb/nhb-toolbox-docs/docs/utilities/date/formatDate.md

 - For complete datetime formatting with specific dates, use [`formatDate()`](#formatdate) instead
 - The function handles timezone offsets but always outputs in local system time
 - Millisecond tokens (`ms`, `mss`) are supported but may not show if the input doesn't include milliseconds
+- If date formatting tokens are passed, it will output the current date